SaneleM0612/Sales-Predicting-Regression-Model/README.md

 &#10686; The coefficients provide insights into the relative impact of each advertising channel on sales.
 Among the three channels, radio advertising appears to have the largest impact on sales, with a coefficient of 0.1061, followed by TV advertising with a coefficient of 0.0537, and newspaper advertising with the smallest coefficient of 0.0054.

 &#10686;The high R-squared value suggests that the model effectively captures the variation in sales explained by the chosen predictors.
-However, it's important to consider other factors not included in the model that may also influence sales.

 &#10686;The model's performance, as indicated by the low MSE, suggests that it is capable of making accurate predictions of sales based on advertising expenditures across TV, radio, and newspaper channels.